Global Positioning System: Regulatory spectrum issues concerning GPS receivers

 On February 14, 2012, the FCC moved to bar LightSquared's planned national broadband network after being informed by the National Telecommunications and Information Administration (NTIA), the federal agency that coordinates spectrum uses for the military and other federal government entities, that "there is no practical way to mitigate potential interference at this time".
 LightSquared is challenging the FCC's action.

 Similar systems

-Other notable satellite navigation systems in use or various states of development include: